Ulbora/Six910/README.md

 ### The Speeding Fast Shopping Cart ECommerce System with Dependency Injection
-An open source Ecommerce platform server for building online shopping cart systems; written in golang.
-Includes REST service backend including admin panel and switchable templates.
+An open source Ecommerce platform server for building online shopping cart systems and will have a cryptocurrency payment module among others; it is written in golang.
+This project is the REST service backend.
+The UI project will including an admin panel and switchable templates.

 All components of Six910 are developed as Go modules and injected using dependency injection.